stacs-cp/AutoIG/DEV_README.md

 At this point, this version of AutoIG is ready for use as normal.

-## Example sequence of commands for running an experiment:
+## Example sequence of commands for setting up an experiment:

 `mkdir -p experiments/macc-graded/`